Open PhD Positions

 • Leading lab in Safe Robot Decision-Making: Our lab has developed several advanced frameworks including Gaussian Process Model Predictive Control (GP-MPC) for safe learning from data, multi-robot transfer learning, and Bayesian-optimization-based safe learning, as well as distributed MPC (DMPC) and alternative minimization (AM) algorithms for swarm coordination.

 • International Research Partnerships: We collaborate with top research institutions and labs worldwide.
-Our partners span across top-ranked universities such as the MIT, ETH Zurich, University of Toronto, and the TUM.
-We are also part of various networks including the Robotic Institute Germany (where we take a leading role), the Konrad Zuse School of Excellence in reliable AI (relAI), the Munich Center for Machine Learning (MCML), and the Vector Institute for Artificial Intelligence.
+Our partners span across top-ranked universities such as MIT, ETH Zurich, the University of Toronto, and the TUM.
+We are also part of various networks, including the Robotic Institute Germany (where we take a leading role), the Konrad Zuse School of Excellence in reliable AI (relAI), the Munich Center for Machine Learning (MCML), and the Vector Institute for Artificial Intelligence.

 • Industry Collaborations and Large-Scale Demonstrations: Our industry collaborations span across multiple sectors and extend to leading institutions across Europe, North America, and beyond.
 As a part of the collaborations, we have completed various large-scale demonstrations such as aerial vehicle testing in Africa, the USA, and Mexico, and deploying self-driving platforms in Arizona, Michigan, and the Canadian Space Agency’s Mars Emulation Terrain.